 By Dani Powers, DVM, DACVIM (Neurology)

-Dr. Powers is a board-certified small animal neurologist at MissionVet Specialty & Emergency.
+About Dr. Powers Dr. Powers is a board-certified small animal neurologist at MissionVet Specialty & Emergency.
 She joins MissionVet after serving as an associate neurologist at Seattle Veterinary Specialists.
 She graduated from WSU College of Veterinary Medicine in 2011.
 Dr. Powers completed a rotating internship in 2012 and her neurology residency in 2015 both at Seattle Veterinary Specialists.
-Dr. Powers, her husband, their 3 kids and cat are excited for a warmer climate and more sunshine in their move to Texas!
-Dr. Powers has interest in managing neurosurgical spinal emergencies as well as chronic spinal disease.
+She has an interest in managing neurosurgical spinal emergencies as well as chronic spinal disease.
 In addition, she enjoys treating all aspects of brain disease including epilepsy management, brain tumors, degenerative, inflammatory and congenital brain conditions.